 Concentrate on processes and systems that rely heavily on an employees experience, skill and attention.
 Another suitable situation is during a hand-off stage when the output, or customer in the case of service processes, has to be transferred to a different employee.
 Also, look out for instances when an error could be catastrophic or too costly.

-The steps you need to take to identify mistakes and implement a fix to stop it happening again.
+The steps you need to take to identify mistakes and implement a fix to stop them from happening again.

 From the service industry to manufacturing to everyday life, poka-yoke is an effective method of reducing errors and consequently, wastage.
 It allows systems to run more smoothly.
 For maximum benefits, companies must know when to implement poka yoke and the most suitable approach to take, depending on the circumstances.